Aliases for IPO8 Gene

 GeneCards Summary for IPO8 Gene

 IPO8 (Importin 8) is a Protein Coding gene.
-GO annotations related to this gene include Ran GTPase binding.
+Among its related pathways are Mitotic Prophase and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include binding and Ran GTPase binding.
 An important paralog of this gene is IPO7.

 UniProtKB/Swiss-Prot for IPO8 Gene